 Creature — Human Druid

-Yavimaya Enchantress gets +1/+1 for each enchantment in play.
+Yavimaya Enchantress gets +1/+1 for each enchantment on the battlefield.

 Yavimaya Enchantress Discussion

 Hi all!
 I just started playing around with this prison-y constellation Enchanted Evening deck idea:

 SCORE: 1 | 2 COMMENTS | 26 VIEWS

 Not sure if this could actually keep up at all in modern, but seems potentially pretty fun to pilot.
 Mostly just shooting for something that could win a few rounds at fnm.
 The main things I'm looking for help with are: